Jaloliddin Masharipov

-Jaloliddin Qadomboy o‘g‘li Masharipov (born 1 September 1993) is an Uzbek professional footballer who plays as a winger for Persian Gulf Pro League club Esteghlal, and the Uzbekistan national team.
+Jaloliddin Qadomboy oʻgʻli Masharipov (born 1 September 1993) is an Uzbek professional footballer who plays as a winger for Persian Gulf Pro League club Esteghlal, and the Uzbekistan national team.

 Club career

 In July 2020, it was reported that he was linked to Süper Lig team Trabzonspor.
 He later played a key role in Pakhtakor's 2020 season, scoring nine goals and had 22 assists in 35 appearances in all competitions.
 However, his early exit after receiving a red card had a major role in his team's loss against Persepolis in the 2020 AFC Champions League quarter-finals.

 On 26 December 2020, he signed for Saudi club Al Nassr.
 Next month, Masharipov was sent on loan to Emirati club Shabab Al-Ahli.

 After returning from his loan spell, he wore the number 7 jersey for Al Nassr.
 In January 2023, when Cristiano Ronaldo signed for the Saudi club, Masharipov changed to number 77, allowing the Portuguese star to wear his iconic number 7.

 On 17 August 2023, Al Nassr announced that Masharipov's contract had been terminated by mutual agreement.

 On 27 September 2023, Masharipov signed a one-year deal with Super League Greece club Panserraikos.
 On 31 January 2024, Panserraikos announced the departure of Masharipov.